People don’t take trips… trips take people.

 Every hostel worthy of admiration must have its red hair working in it.
 In Rowardennan Lodge, he serves food.
 And for every dish that yesterday he served to the group of four women who became the real queens of the party, he took a standing ovation and the chef a few congratulations.
 Then, in the living room, they kept giving everyone a conversation.
 To the two Frenchmen in my room, to the Scots adult couple, and even to a Dutch girl, who, wearing a pink Scottish tartan pyjamas, let her blisters dry with her half-pulled socks.
 She is from Amsterdam, she likes to travel alone, and last summer she did the Dingle Way in Ireland.
 The next one I will do, maybe.

-Today, from Rowardennan to Inverarnan, it will be a 100% Loch Lomond day, especially for me, which I will finish two miles earlier, lifting an orange ball, for advice the ferry to pick me up and take me to the other side of the lake.
+Today, from Rowardennan to Inverarnan, it will be a 100% Loch Lomond day, especially for me, which I will finish two miles earlier, lifting an orange ball, to advise the ferry to pick me up and take me to the other side of the lake.

 From Rowardennan to Inverarnan following Loch Lomond’s shore